 After a short hiatus following the retirement of founding Editor Sally Evans, Poetry Scotland is back!
 Andy Jackson and myself will be editing it, with Sheena Blackhall and Sheila Templeton (Doric Advisers) and Maggie Rabatski and Maoilios Caimbeul (Gaelic Advisers).
 It will be twice-yearly, and Issue 101 opens for submissions on 1st January 2021.
 See the website for details of how to submit poems, and how to subscribe.

 Very pleased to have my Forth Bridge calligramme included in the book version of Scotia Extremis, edited by Brian Johnstone and Andy Jackson – out now from Luath Press.

-Very pleased to have a poem, Collective Noun, in Issue 19 of ARTEMISpoetry.
+Very pleased to have a poem, The Bell, in Issue 22 of ARTEMISpoetry.
 The magazine is available from Second Light Live

 A good note [pun intended, sorry] to end the year on – I have a new poem, Contemporary Bassoon, in the December issue of The Lake.

 The poem was inspired by a performance of Berio’s Sequenza XII by Pascal Gallois at the Sound Festival last November